lextm/blog/_posts/2018/2018-2-7-offline-publishing-asp-net-core-apps.md

 ---
-layout: post
-title: Offline Publishing ASP.NET Core Apps
 description: A post about offline publishing ASP.NET Core apps.
-tags: Visual-Studio .NET IIS
-permalink: /offline-publishing-asp-net-core-apps-cf22f45158af
 excerpt_separator: <!--more-->
 image:
-  path: /images/biosphere-montreal.jpg
   alt: Copyright © Lex Li.
 Biosphere in Montreal.
+  path: /images/biosphere-montreal.jpg
+layout: post
+permalink: /offline-publishing-asp-net-core-apps-cf22f45158af
+tags: .net asp.net iis
+title: Offline Publishing ASP.NET Core Apps
 ---
 It is my personal view that Microsoft designed .NET Core/ASP.NET Core with little offline experience in consideration, which makes it quite difficult for an enterprise with firewalls and proxies to fully embrace the technology.
 Thus, a post like this would discuss the investigation I just finished and hope it can help companies with external network access restrictions to set up their internal environment properly.
 <!--more-->